Bexidecimal/CFG-Assignments/README.md

 and create an even better project!

 ### Assignment One
+For assignment one, I will be demonstrating my knowledge of git and github by completing the assignment set by CFG.

 I have added explanations for what a .gitignore file and requirements.txt file are for.
 I have added these explanations within the files themselves.
 I have shown examples of markdown language.
 I have also added screenshots below to